ReactTraining/react-workshop/courses/fundamentals/06-reducers/exercise/README.md

 ## Task One: Convert `useState` state to `useReducer`

 1. Open `CheckoutBilling.js`.
 2. Use the reducer pattern with `useReducer` to start to migrate the old state into `useReducer`.
-Start by only migrating `showPassword` just to get started.
+Start by only migrating `sameAsBilling` just to get started.
 Here's a template for useReducer if you need it.

 ```js
 const [state, dispatch] = useReducer(